-Get to know the Slowstitch team as we go behind-the-scenes and explore how Ann and Serge met, their partnership in work and love, secrets of natural dyeing techniques and much more!
+Get to know the Slowstitch duo as our Local Bazaar team go behind-the-scenes and explore how Ann and Serge met, their partnership in work and love, secrets of natural dyeing techniques and much more!

 Ann from Slowstitch Studio.